-A school's overall PMF score is calculated by taking the sum of the points earned by the school for all of the measures for which it was eligible and dividing it by the maximum possible score that could have been earned by the school.
+A school's overall PMF score (PK-8 and HS only) is calculated by taking the sum of the points earned by the school for all of the measures for which it was eligible and dividing it by the maximum possible score that could have been earned by the school.
 For example, if a school's total earned points for all measures was 60, and the total possible points that could have been earned was 80, the school's PMF score would be 60/80, or 75%.